 Everyone wakes up on the wrong side of the bed from time-to-time, and leaders are certainly no exception.
 In this study, the author (Johnson, 2009) shows that follower moods are directly impacted by the expressed moods of leaders.
 This phenomenon is known as mood contagion, which in this case refers to the automatic transfer of moods from leaders to followers.
 Mood contagion occurs unconsciously and thus employees have little control over it.

-First, Johnson demonstrated the mood contagion effect, such that when participants (university students) saw a video of a leader expressing a positive mood, they tended to report positive moods.
+First, the author demonstrated the mood contagion effect, such that when participants (university students) saw a video of a leader expressing a positive mood, they tended to report positive moods as well.
 Similarly, when participants saw a video of a leader expressing a negative mood, they too tended to report negative moods.

-Because we are all subject to mood changes, leaders must be aware of how their moods can affect their followers’ performance.
-Johnson’s study shows that moods can be highly contagious and can either enhance or damage employee performance.
+Because we are all subject to mood changes, leaders must be aware of how their moods can affect the performance of their followers.
+This study shows that moods can be highly contagious and can either enhance or damage employee performance.

 Johnson, S.K.
 (2009).
 Do you feel what I feel?
 Mood contagion and leadership outcomes.
 The Leadership Quarterly, 20(5), 814-827.